What We Do

 For a copy of the Spinal Cord Injury Strategy for Alberta click here.

-Supporting neuroscience related innovation and entrepreneurship efforts in Alberta through direct funding and commercialization support
+Advancing neuroscience innovation and entrepreneurship efforts in Alberta through direct funding and commercialization support.

 Purpose